Close×

 The child's safety and physical, psychological and emotional well-being are at the heart of this reform.
 The law lists certain criteria for assessing them, while recognizing that there are others, and that none is decisive.
 These include the child's age, bonding, history of care and violence.

 You've probably heard it said that shared custody (50/50) best meets the needs of children, that custody of a two-year-old toddler should be entrusted to his mother because she best meets the needs of a little one of that age, and so on.
-The new law rejects these overly general ideas and instead recommends a personal analysis of each child's case.
+The new law rejects these overly general ideas and recommends instead a personal analysis of each child's case.

 To refocus decisions on the young person's needs, the vocabulary used has also changed.
 We'll be talking about "parental time" and "decision-making responsibilities" rather than "custody rights".